CA Full Form: A Comprehensive Detailed Guide About CA

 3. Management Accounting

-• Budget Management: Creating and overseeing budgets to manage costs and distribute resources efficiently.
+• Budget Management: .
+Supervising budgets to effectively control expenses and allocate resources optimally.

-• Financial Evaluation: Analyzing data to inform business strategies and decisions.
+• Financial Evaluation: Studying data to guide business plans and choices.

 • Expense Control: Recognizing and executing measures to reduce costs.